jamesloper/meteor-mango/README.md

 **Meteor Mango** is a simple, lightweight alternative to collection-hooks and can auto sync relational data.
 Say hello to a more maintainable codebase.
 However collection-hooks can cause spaghetti code, so don't overuse them!

-### Installation
 To add to your project, just run `meteor npm install --save meteor-mango`

 ### Relational Example

-In this example, we trigger a sync upon changes to the Group's `name`.
+In this example, we update `Members` when a `Group`'s embedded doc is changed.

 ```javascript
 import Mango from 'meteor-mango';